Parallel Minimum Cost Flow in Near-Linear Work and Square Root Depth for Dense Instances: Parallel Batch-Dynamic Expander Decomposition

 Proving \Cref{thm:pruning} is the main technical contribution of this section.
 The algorithm in \cite{SaranurakW19} is highly sequential.
 We will adjust the parallel trimming algorithm in \cite{ChenMGS25} to get our result, see \Cref{subsec:parallelexpanderpruning}.
 For completeness, let us first see how we can combine \Cref{thm:exp-decomp} and \Cref{thm:pruning} to get \Cref{lem:dynamicExpanderDecomposition}, by following the same algorithm as in \cite{BernsteinBGNSS022}.

-\begin{proof}[Proof of \Cref{lem:dynamicExpanderDecomposition}] Let us first prove the static version of \Cref{lem:dynamicExpanderDecomposition}. \begin{lemma} There exists a randomized algorithm that given an undirected graph $G=(V,E)$ and $\phi<1/\log^Cn$ for sufficiently large constant $C$, outputs subgraphs of $G$ denoted by $G_1,...,G_t$.
+To prove \Cref{lem:dynamicExpanderDecomposition}, let us first prove the static version: \begin{lemma} There exists a randomized algorithm that given an undirected graph $G=(V,E)$ and $\phi<1/\log^Cn$ for sufficiently large constant $C$, outputs subgraphs of $G$ denoted by $G_1,...,G_t$.
 It is guaranteed that $G_1,...,G_t$ partitions the edge set of $G$, $G_i$ is a $\phi$-expander for every $i$ with high probability, and $\sum_{i}|V(G_i)|=\tO{n}$.
 The algorithm runs in $\tO{m/\phi^2}$ work and $\tO{1/\phi^4}$ depth.

 \end{lemma} \begin{proof} We use \Cref{thm:exp-decomp} on $G$ and $\phi$ to get $V_1,...,V_k$, and let $G[V_i]$ for every $i$ to be the output subgraphs.
 Then we delete the edges in $G[V_i]$ for every $i$ from the graph, and we are guaranteed that the remaining number of edges is at most $\tO{\phi m}<m/2$, according to \Cref{thm:exp-decomp} and $\phi<1/\log^Cm$ for sufficiently large $C$.
 We repeat the same procedure on the remaining graph, after $O(\log n)$ iterations the graph will be empty and we have successfully partitioned the edge set into $\phi$-expanders.
-Moreover, each vertex is contained in at most $O(n\log n)$ many subgraphs since in each iteration, the vertex sets of the subgraphs generated in this iteration are disjoint. \end{proof}
+Moreover, each vertex is contained in at most $O(\log n)$ many subgraphs since in each iteration, the vertex sets of the subgraphs generated in this iteration are disjoint. \end{proof}

-Now we are ready to give the dynamic algorithm.
-The data structure maintains $O(\log n)$ graphs $G_1,G_2,...$ so that they are subgraphs of the dynamic graph $G$, their union is equal to $G$, and $|E(G_i)|\le 2^i$.
+\begin{proof}[Proof of \Cref{lem:dynamicExpanderDecomposition}] The data structure maintains $O(\log n)$ graphs $G_1,G_2,...$ so that they are subgraphs of the dynamic graph $G$, their union is equal to $G$, and $|E(G_i)|\le 2^i$.
 For each $G_i$, we will maintain a partition of the edge set of $G_i$ into expanders $G_{i,1},..,G_{i,k_i}$ such that each vertex appears in $O(\log n)$ many of them.
 If we can maintain that, we get the desired partition of the whole graph $G$.

 When an edge set is inserted into the graph, we will first insert them into $G_1$ and perform some operations on $G_1$; when an edge set is deleted, we will split the deleted edge set into $O(\log n)$ sets and delete the corresponding edge set in each $G_i$.
 In the next two paragraphs, we describe how we handle the insertion or deletion of an edge set from a specific $G_i$.